Xon77/Live4Life/README.md

 A wiki and code examples to automate some utility functions will be added over time.

-## Contribute

-I have a lot of features I would like to improve or develop, such as ...

-If you would like to contribute, please get in touch with me in order to organise further development.

-If you report an issue, please try to send a pull request, since depending on my priorities I may not have not the time or the ability to solve it.

 ## References

 *Live 4 Life* has been presented many times during conferences ([JIM 2017](https://jim2017.sciencesconf.org/data/Lengele2017aa.pdf), [ICMC 2018](https://quod.lib.umich.edu/cgi/p/pod/dod-idx/live-4-life-a-spatial-performance-tool-focused-on-rhythm.pdf?c=icmc;idno=bbp2372.2018.057;format=pdf), [ICMC 2021](https://www.researchgate.net/publication/354526907_The_story_and_the_insides_of_a_spatial_performance_tool_Live_4_Life)), concerts (ICMC 2017, [JIM 2019](https://www.youtube.com/watch?v=NfWXF6copEs)), festivals (Ultrasons from 2016 to 2021, Akousma 2021), or in the  Journal of Music and Technology [Organised Sound](https://doi.org/10.1017/S135577182100008X) (April 2021).